pymupdf/PyMuPDF/docs/page.rst

       :arg rect_like rect: the rectangle in which the circle or rectangle is drawn, must be finite and not empty.
 If the rectangle is not equal-sided, an ellipse is drawn.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
-It is drawn with line color red, no fill color and line width 1.
+It is drawn with line (stroke) color red = (1, 0, 0), line width 1, fill color is supported.

    .. method:: add_redact_annot(quad, text=None, fontname=None, fontsize=11, align=TEXT_ALIGN_LEFT, fill=(1, 1, 1), text_color=(0, 0, 0), cross_out=True)